-The Outstanding Staff Awards were established in 1999 to recognize the important roles administrative and technical staff have in fulfilling the academic mission of the Faculty.
+The Outstanding Staff Awards were established in 1999 to recognize the important roles administrative and technical staff have in fulfilling the Faculty's academic mission.

 The four awards are:

-The Dean’s Student Life Award recognizes an administrative staff member who has improved the quality of the student experience in the Faculty of Arts & Science.
+The Dean’s Student Life Award is given to an administrative staff member who has improved the quality of the student experience in the Faculty of Arts & Science.
 This award recognizes innovations and demonstrated improvements to the services provided to students.
-Examples include, but are not limited to, academic counselling, volunteer work with campus organizations, student records, student services, etc.
+Examples include, but are not limited to, academic counselling, volunteer work with campus organizations, student records and student services.

 The Dean’s Outstanding Technical Service Award is presented to a technical staff member who has made an outstanding contribution to technical services and, as a result, has had a direct impact on improving teaching and/or research.
-This award recognizes, for example, innovative solutions to problems, improvements in efficiency, cost-savings in labs, computer areas, shops, etc.
+This award recognizes, for example, innovative solutions to problems, improvements in efficiency, cost-savings in labs, computer areas and shops.

-The Dean’s Outstanding Administrative Service Award is given to an administrative staff member who has earned the respect of his or her administrative colleagues and whose outstanding contributions to administrative service have made a positive impact on teaching, research or general administration.
+The Dean’s Outstanding Administrative Service Award is given to an administrative staff member whose outstanding contributions to administrative service have made a positive impact on teaching, research or general administration.
 This award recognizes, for example, improvements in morale, efficiency, cost-savings and superior client service.

 The Dean’s Distinguished Long Service Award is presented to a non-academic staff member who, over the course of her or his years of service to the Faculty of Arts & Science, has distinguished herself or himself in ways that are beyond the expectations of administrative peers, academic colleagues and students.
-Award winners are expected to have served in the Faculty of Arts & Science for a period of at least eight years, although this time need not have been spent in a single Arts & Science department.
+Award winners are expected to have served in the Faculty of Arts & Science for at least eight years, although this time need not have been spent in a single Arts & Science department.
 In any one year, provided there are exceptional circumstances, there may be more than one award.
-Distinguished service is inclusive of staff who have provided outstanding service at the departmental or divisional level but whose impact does not extend beyond the local level.
-Rank and classification are not critical components of distinguished service; rather a spirit of generosity, community, and dedication to the work, clients and members of the unit, are essential criteria.
+Distinguished service includes staff who have provided outstanding service at the departmental or divisional level, but whose impact does not extend beyond the local level.
+Rank and classification are not critical components of distinguished service; rather, a spirit of generosity, community, and dedication to the work, clients and members of the unit are essential criteria.